ns1017/a_shoppro/README.md

 - Add activity logs to track who changed job status when.
 - Implement richer reports (CSV export) and scheduled backups. (reports tab)

-Troubleshooting tips:
-- If pages look unstyled, confirm you ran `npm run build:css` and that `static/css/style.css` exists.
-- If you see database errors, re-run `python manage.py migrate` and ensure the virtual environment is activated.
-- If you forget your superuser password, run `python manage.py createsuperuser --username manager --email manager@example.com` to recreate or use the Django admin to reset passwords.

 ## Manual Way (if you prefer step-by-step control)

 1) Create and activate a Python virtual environment